Choosing a web design agency is the most important decision you'll make about your website.

 Sounds dramatic, but it's your digital agency who will have a hand in every aspect of your site, from how it looks, to how it works, to how it performs in search engines.

-Picking the right agency for you can feel daunting, so in this article, we’ll talk about all the important things that will help you choose an agency that are perfect for you.
-We’ll go through:
+But picking the right design agency when you need a new website can feel daunting, so in this article, we'll talk about all the important things that will help you choose an agency that is perfect for you.
+We'll go through:

 - Does web design really matter?

 - How to choose the right design agency (infographic)